The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Sequence:

 * Should have 100 Shroud
-* Less than 9 seconds left on Arcane Circle CD
+* Less than nine seconds left on Arcane Circle CD

   * If you used first oGCD Arcane Circle opener then this should be 6 seconds if this is your first two minute burst window
 * Infernal Slice (You have to be combo neutral otherwise this doesn’t work) > Enshroud